-I am an Assistant Professor of Higher Education at North Dakota State University.
+I am an Assistant Professor of Educational and Organizational Leadership.
 My Ph.D. is in Teaching & Learning, Higher Education from the University of North Dakota.
 I have a MEd in Adult Education from Westminster College with a certification in Teaching English as a Second Language (TESOL).
 In my research, I seek to identify where and how institutional disjunctures occur in higher education for women and members of minoritized groups.
 Building on that research, I use curriculum and course development to recreate the teaching and learning environment in higher education to promote equitable and effective learning spaces.
 My research questions ask how decolonizing pedagogical and curriculum approaches can create a more inclusive and equitable higher education space.
 I am a qualitative methodologist, with a focus on ethnographic and discourse methods of inquiry.
 I received the 2019 NASPA Ruth Strang award for research concerning women in higher education and was the first recipient of the Gloria Nathanson Research Fund for International Research.
 I was a finalist for the 2019-2020 Paul P. Fidler Research Grant for the project Coordinating Transitions: Exploring the STEM Institution from the Standpoint of Transfer Undergraduate Women.